 See a professionally produced and performed live theater production in the woods of Peninsula State Park from mid-June until the end of August.
 With a seasonal production, each show focuses on Door County and is suitable for families with catchy songs and bright costuming.
 Since the shows are family-friendly, it is one of the top things to do in Door County Wisconsin with kids.

-Located at 10169 Shore Dr. Performances are Monday to Saturday evening with an alternating line-up of shows.
-Tickets start at $22 a seat and reservable online.
+Located at 10169 Shore Dr. Performances are Monday, Wednesday and Friday evenings.
+Tickets start at $25 a seat and reservable online.

 Whitefish Dunes State Park